Gen Z employees in the workplace

 Knowledge sharing simply means that skills and experience are exchanged between colleagues, departments, and teams.
 It’s ideal to facilitate knowledge sharing in development programs so that everyone is taking on the role of both learner and teacher.

-4. Employees need clear goals for their development plans
+4. Give employees clear goals for their development plans

 One of the most critical aspects of an employee development program is ensuring that it has clear goals.
 This way, employees know what they're working towards and can track their progress.
 Goals allow for personalized development plans, which in turn helps employees to feel more engaged in the process.